 Far-flung beaches, whizzy city breaks or something a little bit different?
 It can be tricky deciding where to celebrate the start of your marriage.
-There is so much choice out there and, with dedicated honeymoon packages available across the continents, you can literally go anywhere in the world to indulge in a special post-wedding treat.
+There is so much choice out there, with dedicated honeymoon packages available across the continents, you can literally go anywhere in the world to indulge in a special post-wedding treat.
 Help is here, though!
-To guide you in your choice, JLife spoke to Jonathan Tighe, managing director of Oakwood Travel.
+To guide you in your choice, JLife rounds up where is hot right now, whatever you have in mind.

-Before setting your sights on a particular destination, Jonathan has some key advice: “When planning a honeymoon, it’s important to think about when you’re going.
-So, if you’re getting married in the summer and plan on going away straight after your wedding, you might want to avoid booking the Caribbean as August is the height of hurricane season over there.
+Before setting your sights on a particular destination, it is important to think about when you are going.
+If you are getting married in the summer and plan on going away straight after your wedding, for example, you might want to avoid booking the Caribbean as August is the height of hurricane season over there.

-With these suggestions in mind, Jonathan makes his predictions for the hotspots in 2017.
+With these suggestions in mind, here are JLife’s predictions for the hotspots in 2017.